alaalsalam/qms/README.md

-This is repo is open for collaboration, let us make it together and make robust Queue Management System:
+This is repo is open for collaboration, let us make it together.
 ---

 ### Queue Management System